Download Our 2022 PPC Management PDF Guide

 The next step is making sure audiences don’t overlap.
 Different audience groups have different values – for example shopping cart abandoners have more value than product viewers or general site visitors and should be clubbed with other groups in order to create optimized bid strategies.
 Make sure that there are no purchasers in shopping cart abandoners and no cart abandoners or purchasers in product viewers.

-Professional digital marketing agencies offering Google AdWords remarketing services suggest creating separate campaigns for separate markets based on unique factors such as currency and language to increase relevance and effectiveness.
+Professional digital marketing agencies offering Google Ads remarketing services suggest creating separate campaigns for separate markets based on unique factors such as currency and language to increase relevance and effectiveness.
 However, this is subject to an individual client’s objectives, audience and other factors.
 It’s also important to give each campaign a clear descriptive name for easy identification.

 For example, if you’re running a campaign in Canada, use Canada: Display Remarketing as the name.